CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms including 'risk report', 'RAID log', 'what are the risks', 'what decisions were made', 'update the risk register', 'what assumptions are we making', 'what could go wrong', 'flag any issues', and 'extract decisions from these emails'.
-These are phrases users would naturally say.
+Includes natural quoted phrases a user would actually say: 'risk report', 'RAID log', 'what are the risks', 'what decisions were made', 'update the risk register', 'what assumptions are we making', 'what could go wrong', 'flag any issues', 'extract decisions from these emails'.
+Not level 2 because coverage spans common variations of how the request is phrased rather than a few technical keywords.

 3 / 3